dwarfmaster/Babel2/README.md

 ### Windows

 Currently, we do not have an installation script for Windows.
 This is work in progress.
 For now, you will have to set up a Lisp environment yourself.
-You can install everything manually in [Windows](https://github.com/EvolutionaryLinguisticsAssociation/Babel2/wiki/Windows-Installation), or use a [Virtual Machine](https://github.com/EvolutionaryLinguisticsAssociation/Babel2/wiki/VM-Installation).
+You can install everything manually in [Windows](https://github.com/EvolutionaryLinguisticsAssociation/Babel2/wiki/Windows-Installation).

 ## Getting Started

+The [FCG cookbook](https://github.com/EvolutionaryLinguisticsAssociation/Babel2/wiki) is a dynamic document hosting practical recipes for learning about common problems and solutions in the Babel2 framework.
+This ranges from installation and Lisp editing tools, over writing constructions to more advanced topics such as setting up your own FCG server, creating a web demonstration, etc.

-A good starting point for learning Fluid Construction Grammar is the article "Basics of Fluid Construction Grammar" by Luc Steels, published in _Constructions and Frames_.
+A good starting point for learning Fluid Construction Grammar is the article "Basics of Fluid Construction Grammar" by Luc Steels, published in _Constructions and Frames 9(2)_.
 You can download a draft of the article [here](https://www.fcg-net.org/wp-content/uploads/papers/basics-of-fcg.pdf).
 The web demonstration that supports the article is available [here](https://www.fcg-net.org/demos/basics-of-fcg/).

 We regularly organise tutorials on Babel2.
 Please check [our events page](http://fcg-net.org/events).